-&lt;sup>5 PPN 01/21, p.4.
+&lt;sup>6 PPN 01/21, available at: PPN 01/21 - Scoring Social Value | Department of Finance (finance-ni.gov.uk), p.4.

 Buying Social: Social Value Themes and Indicators

 PPN 01/21 provides a framework of themes and indicators which are linked to the Programme for Government outcomes.
 A common framework enables suppliers to develop a shared understanding of the social value requirements which will be taken into account and how they will be scored.